Updated October 1, 2021

 Once your paperwork is in order and you’ve outlined an action plan, it’s time to get to work.

-Whether you’re making phone calls or sending emails, you’ll need to persevere, because not everyone is going to be interested in your project.
+Whether you’re making phone calls or sending emails, you’ll need to persevere.
+Not everyone is going to be interested in your project.
 This is where it helps to have a portfolio showcasing your expertise or the return that this project can offer investors.
 It also helps if you have a knack for sales.

-If you are using one of the many websites in the real estate crowdfunding market, keep in mind that they will take fees out of your crowdfunding, and they may not release the funds until you hit your stated goal.
-They may also take some time to release the payment into your specified bank account, which is to be expected given the fact that the crowdfunded amount may be a sizable chunk of cash, and large transactions are usually subjected to a tightened security process.
+If you are using one of the many websites in the real estate crowdfunding market.
+Note they will take out fees, and they may not release the funds until you hit your stated goal.
+They may also take some time to release the payment into your bank account.
+This is to be expected given the fact that the crowdfunded amount may be a sizable chunk of cash.
+Large transactions are usually subjected to a tightened security process.
 Make sure you know how long it takes to get your money so you can time your deal accordingly.

 Purchase Real Estate